altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 }
 {
 ~Rossin was taken aback~
-*He even leaned back in his chair a little -*
+*He even leaned back in his chair a little*
 'R::How much do you remember'
 *Looking to the left he nodded*
 'R::Here is an explanation'